School Homework Plan

 - Will the homework results give me a picture of what the student can and cannot do?

-The Homework Plan for Sycamore Creek Elementary can be found in the Student Handbook and will
+The Homework Plan for Sycamore Creek Elementary can be found in the Student Handbook found on our webpage.

 Classwork and Assessments